sizzle0121/CS_Project/README.md

-# Play Atari Tennis with Deep Reinforcement Learning
+# Playing Atari Tennis with Deep Reinforcement Learning
 ## Introduction:
 An AI agent  which is able to play Atari-2600 Tennis and surpass human-player
 ## Build Requirement: